SpellholdStudios/NTotSC/README.md

 This is a BGT, BG:EE, and EET version of the original mod.
 For versions 2.0 and higher, NTotSC is no longer dependent on DSotSC.
 If you want to play the two mods together, install DSotSC first.
 The versions supported are:

--DSotSC for BGT/EET (version by k4thos)
+-[DSotSC for BGT/EET](https://github.com/SpellholdStudios/DSotSC): EET compatibility and restructured by k4thos

 -[DSotSC for BG:EE](https://forums.beamdog.com/discussion/73241/mod-dark-side-of-the-sword-coast-for-bg-ee/p1): version by Red Carnelian.